usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

 ## Structured Interviews

 All pilots to date have included a structured interview as the final assessment step.
 This pass/fail interview allows a SME to speak with an applicant to evaluate their proficiency and verify they have qualified without external assistance.
-This avoids a process where an unqualified candidate is on the cert and discovered only during fit interviews, risking and a cancelled certificate.
+This avoids a process where an unqualified candidate is on the cert and discovered only during fit interviews, risking a cancelled certificate.

 ### If using two structured interviews